Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Assembly/README.md

 mv {folder}/{species}_3ddna.log.tmp {folder}/{species}_3ddna.log
 ```

 3. After 3D-DNA scaffolding process, we manually review and curate the contigs orders and orientation in the megascaffold from the output of 3D-DNA.
-After manual review, the megascaffold is split visually into chromsome-level scaffolds according to the HiC contact pattern.
+After manual review in Juicebox, the megascaffold is split visually into chromsome-level scaffolds according to the HiC contact pattern.

 Showcase of file name of scaffold assembly before and after the manual curation
 ```
+#The megascaffold from 3D-DNA scaffolding, without rounds of misjoint correction.
+DUM_hifi.tmp.hic.hap2.p_ctg.0.assembly
+#After manual curation
+DUM_hifi.tmp.hic.hap2.p_ctg.0.review.assembly
 ```